Nights-Software/ns-docs/resources/nightShifts.md

 ```

 1. Start your server and look at your server console to see whether both oxmysql (must start first) and night_shifts (must start after oxmysql) have started.
 Do not continue until you confirm this to be true and without errors.
 If you have any errors, read them and use them to solve your issue.
 They guide you!

-## Using nearest-postal and ModernHUD or SimpleHUD?

-1. ModernHUD and SimpleHUD both `provide "nearest-postal"` in their fxmanifest.lua.
-You have to comment out `provide "nearest-postal"` in the fxmanifest.lua of ModernHUD or SimpleHUD to use nearest-postal with NS - MDT.
-This will prevent errors.

 ## Configuring your Discord API roles in `departments_config.lua`